rackerlabs/rackspace-how-to/content/cloud-servers/build-your-application-on-the-rackspace-cloud.md

 - /etc
 - /var/lib/mysqlbackup

-The last directory is for servers that run mySQL databases.
+The last directory is for servers that run MySQL databases.
 Managed Operations customers automatically dump their databases to this location.
 Managed Infrastructure customers can configure the same backup by using the Holland Backup Manager.